-NFUM regularly seek customer feedback through paper surveys and end of call telephone surveys, which are completed by a third party.
+NFUM regularly seek customer feedback through paper surveys.
+The end of call telephone surveys, which are completed by a third party (Service Tick), have been suspended.

 We believe that NFUM are proactive ins seeking feedback on customer service standards and that this process would be likely to enable policyholders to give feedback about the products at the same time.